The Zarankiewicz problem on tripartite graphs: Proof of Theorem 1.3

 Each booster $uv$ gives $\binom{\tau}{t}$ copies of $K_{1, 1, t}$ (where the two singleton vertices are $u$ and $v$).
 Thus, if there are sufficiently many booster edges, then \cref{lem:K11t} would give a copy of $K_{t, t, t}$.
 In general there are not enough booster edges to make this simple counting argument work and we will instead need to pin down the structure of the booster edges within $G$.

 We will now outline the proof.
 We say an edge $uv$ is \defn{$r$-heavy} if $\deg(u, v) \geq r$.
-Note that booster edges are $\tau$-heavy by \cref{lem:booster}.
+Note that booster edges are $\tau$-heavy and $r$-boosters are $(r + \tau)$-heavy by \cref{lem:booster}.
 We start with an $n \times n \times n$ tripartite graph $G$ with minimum degree $n + \tau$.
-We first show (\cref{lem:initialconfig}) that there is some $k = \Omega(\tau)$ such that one of the following two structures must be present in $G$: \begin{enumerate} \item[] \textbf{Dense subgraph of boosters:} a bipartite graph of booster edges with parts of size $\Omega(k)$ which has edge density $\Omega(1)$; \item[] \textbf{Many heavy edges:} $\Omega(k)$ vertices each having forward degree at least $n - \cO(k)$ and each being incident to $\Omega(k)$ backward edges that are $\Omega(k)$-heavy. \end{enumerate} We then deal with case (i) and (ii) separately in \cref{sec:densebooster,sec:heavy} respectively, showing that if $k = \Omega(n^{1 - 1/t})$, then there is a copy of $K_{t, t, t}$ in $G$.
-Each argument has a density increment element.
+We first show (\cref{lem:initialconfig}) that there is some $k = \Omega(\tau)$ such that one of the following two structures must be present in $G$: \begin{enumerate}[label = (\roman{*})] \item \textbf{Dense subgraph of boosters:} a bipartite graph of booster edges with parts of size $\Omega(k)$ which has edge density $1/200$ ; \item \textbf{Many heavy edges:} $\Omega(k)$ vertices each having forward degree $\cO(k)$ and each being incident to $\Omega(k)$ forward edges that are $\Omega(k)$-heavy. \end{enumerate}